Vatisinl/cba_final_project/README.md

 ![did not find a plot](analysis_reproduced/figures/Gene_categories.png "Gene categories.")

-We further followed the standart EdgeR pipeline for RNA-seq analysis aimed mainly at finding the differentially expressed genes.
+We further followed the standart EdgeR pipeline [5] for RNA-seq analysis, andat that stage we aimed mainly at finding the differentially expressed genes.
 The said analysis can be summarized by the schematic below.